KaranveerB/moonlight-userChrome/README.md

 This project is under a dual license license (GNU-GPLv3 + MIT).
 Because of this, please note that both licenses must be included in any redistributions of this project or parts of this project.
 The licensing under the GNU-GPLv3 was done to comply with the terms of the license rather than by personal choice.
-See the license files for more information
+See the license files for more information.

 ## Support